Research Interests

 Finally, my research is shaped by my experiences as a woman raising a future generation, while tending to the two generations before me.
 It is also informed by my particular identity, which was largely engineered by the colonizing actions of British imperialists on the lands of Abya Yala (South America/West Indies).
 The work is, therefore, personal to me.

-My research is funded by a doctoral scholarship from the Fonds de Recherche du Québec - Société et Culture.
+My research was funded by a doctoral scholarship from the Fonds de Recherche du Québec - Société et Culture.

 2013: Graduate Diploma in Teaching English as a second language, McGill University